By M Ghazali Khan

 A press release issued by the organisers said, ‘The Citizenship Amendment Act (CAA), which has recently been passed by the Indian parliament is an attack on the very basis of Indian citizenship.’
 The law allows migrants from Pakistan, Bangladesh, and Afghanistan to become Indian citizens provided they are either Hindu, Sikh, Parsi, Jain, or Christian.
 By explicitly linking Indian citizenship with religious affiliation, and conspicuously excluding Muslims, the law seeks to subvert the secular nature of the Indian constitution and build a legal foundation for the Bharatiya Janata Party’s stated dream of creating a Hindu Rashtra (state) in India.’

 The press release further said that the NRC and new citizenship rules, ‘…will result in the potential disenfranchisement of India’s 200 million Muslims.
 The NRC process will require citizens to prove their status with documentation going back several generations.
 Based on the experience of the state of Assam, which has already been through such an exercise, this process will intimidate and harass ordinary citizens, especially those from poor and marginalised backgrounds who do not have all the requisite paperwork.
 With the government proposing to implement the NRC across the country, the CAA now aims to give citizenship to the large proportion of Hindus caught in the snare of the NRC, making it essentially an exercise to exclude Muslims.
+The lawyers for workers compensation states this judgment as discrimination against Muslims all around the world.
+With few Muslims spreading terrorism across the globe which has involuntarily branded all Muslims as terrorists and every people are afraid to maintain a friendly relationship with them.

 ‘The passing of the CAA has been met with protests across the country by people from all backgrounds and religions.
 In every major Indian city, people have been gathering to express their opposition to the Act.
 There have been democratic, peaceful protests where ordinary citizens have collectively recited the Preamble to the Constitution.
 Many have also pledged to boycott and refuse to cooperate with the NRC.
 In the Northeast , where protests have been particularly intense, the government has deployed army and paramilitary units, imposed curfews, and blocked Internet access.
 Five young people, Dipanjal Das, Sam Stafford, Dwijendra Panjing, Iswar Nayak and Abdul Alim, have already been killed in police firing.